lytvyn139/game-pacman/README.md

 Coding DOJO bootcamp project, 2d platformer game

 ## Getting Started
-Run in with live server, preferable resolution: 1920x1080 Just move around and collect sushi 🍣
+Run in with live server, preferable resolution: 1920x1080.
+You have 15 sec. to gather max count of sushi.
+Move around and good luck! 🍣

 ## Controls
 * move ⬆️/W